 Examination arrangement: School exam

-During the course, the students will learn how to use HTML to structure the contents of the site and how CSS is used to tell the browser how contents should look like.
-It will also provide an overview of the different layout CSS modules and how each one of them solved previous problems and add new functionalities.
+During the course, the students will learn how to use HTML to structure the contents of the site and how CSS is used to tell the browser how the content should look.
+It will also provide an overview of the different layout CSS modules and how each one of them solved previous problems and added new functionalities.

 - Creating solutions suitable for different screen sizes (responsive design)

-- How to implement small building blocks structured in a way that ease the reusability in different places (modular and maintainable codes)
+- How to implement small building blocks structured in a way that eases the reusability in different places (modular and maintainable codes)

-- Implementing standardised solutions. (the code should pass validations tests)
+- Implementing standardized solutions (the code should pass validation tests)

 - Following and implementing good practices and best recommendations

-- HTML elements to structure content and differences between structural and semantic tags
+- Different HTML elements to structure content and differences between structural and semantic tags

-- Absolute vs relative paths and web project structures
+- The difference between absolute vs relative paths and web project structures

 - Colour representation